Important Information for application through the NRMP Match for July 1 start date:

 - We strongly, prefer that USMLE Step 2 (or equivalent) scores be available at the time of application.
 Passing both parts of USMLE Step 2 (or equivalent) examination is required before the candidate can be placed on the rank order list (ROL).

 2. Time Since Graduation: We strongly prefer that no more than five years should have passed since graduation from medical school.
-If it has been longer than five years since medical school graduation, some allowance may be given for participation in activities during the interim that have been directly related to experience with the clinical practice of pathology.
+If it has been longer than five years, but less than ten years, since medical school graduation, some allowance may be given for participation in activities during the interim that have been directly related to experience with the clinical practice of pathology.

 3. Any interruption in education and/or training should be explained in the application.

 4. Evidence of Exposure to Pathology: It is our expectation that the candidate has had a documented exposure to the practice of pathology during or after graduation from medical school.
-Familiarity with U.S. pathology practice, as well as interest in and motivation for the practice of pathology are important.
+Evidence of a formal pathology rotation is the typical way of meeting this requirement.
+Familiarity with U.S. pathology practice, as well as demonstrated interest in and motivation for the practice of pathology are important.

 5. Letters of Recommendation: At least three letters of recommendation must be provided, with at least one of these provided by a U.S. pathologist.
 It is preferred that all of the letters be from U.S. physicians and that at least two of these be from U.S. pathologists who have an academic appointment.
 The letters should not be from acquaintances or colleagues and should primarily address the applicants suitability for training in the practice of pathology.